z88kat/lilygo-paper-watch/README.md

 ### Connecting the watch to WiFi

-Install the "ESPTouch" app on your phone, open it and type your WiFi password.
-Long press the watch user button (top right of the case) to open the applications menu.
-Navigate to the "Connect to WiFi" app and long press user button to open it.
-Press "Connect" on the ESPTouch app and wait.
-Your watch should now be connected to the WiFi network that your phone is connected to.
-If the connection times out, try again.
-The watch will remember the SSID and password of the network and periodically try to connect to it to update time via NTP.

-If this is not working, you can just set the WiFi SSID and password in `src/os_config.h` and upload the firmware again.
+Set the WiFi SSID and password in `src/os_config.h` and upload the firmware.

 ## Pre Commit Hook